 1. Pain Relievers

 Catching a fever with flu-like symptoms during a crisis is not only bad but can be deadly.
 Stocking up on electrolytes, such as Gatorade or Pedialyte can help replenish your electrolytes and keep you from dehydrating.
+We had some family members experience dehydration the past few months.
+One ended up in the hospital for four days.
+We must have liquids available when we get sick.

 3. Hand Crank Radio